fleeforezz/Obsidian/Jso_document/06 - Projects/Airport Magament System/Heathrow Airport Management Designs.md

 				+ Available
 				+ Working
 				+ Purchased
-				+ Price
+				+ Price to get
-		2. Hire more ground service
+		2. Take on more worker for ground service
-			+ Enter Service ID
+			+ Enter Service ID user want to take on
+			+ Enter number of worker (price will increase with the number of worker)
+			+ Check if total price lower than total airport revenue if that's true then user able to purchase it
+			+ Or else cannot purchase since current airport revenue not meet the standard
+			+ System will show confirm message
-		3. Fire ground service
+		3. Cancel ground service
 	2. Tower Service Management
 	3. Handling Crew Management
 5. **Logs Management**
 	1. Contracts Logs
 	2. Passengers Logs
+	3. Airplane Logs
+	4. Activity Logs

 ### Use Case Diagram